evilsocket/opensnitch/wiki/block-lists.md

 ^stat(s|istics)?[0-9]*[_.-]
 ```

-**Note**: if you add a domain without regex to this type of list, it'll match everything for that domain: _google.com_ will match _clients6.google.com_, _docs.google.com_, etc.
+**Note**: if you add a domain without a regex to this type of list, it'll match everything for that domain: _google.com_ will match _clients6.google.com_, _docs.google.com_, etc.

-**Note**: Sometimes regular expressions can be too generic, so they may block too much domains.
+**Note**: Sometimes regular expressions can be too generic, so they may block too many domains.
 You can go to Rules tab -> double click on the rule, and see what domains the rule has matched, and refine the list accordingly.

-**Warning**: This lists must be small (~500 items).
+⚠️ **WARNING** ⚠️: This list must be small (~500 items).
 Using it with huge lists will lead to important performance penalty ([#866](https://github.com/evilsocket/opensnitch/issues/866)).

 Here's a playground you can use to test regular expressions: https://go.dev/play/p/JzQCeNH4OH1